standardebooks/manual/README.md

 	Here’s a warning!
 ```

-Finally, the string `PD_YEAR` will be replaced with `<?= PD_YEAR ?>`, which will print the current public domain year when served from the SE website.
+The string `PD_YEAR` will be replaced with `<?= PD_YEAR ?>`, which will print the current public domain year when served from the SE website.
+For example, it will print `1926` if the current public domain includes works published up to and including 1926.

+The string `PD_STRING` will be replaced with `<?= PD_STRING ?>`, which will print the first day the public domain ends when served from the SE website.
+For example, it will print `January 1, 1927` if the current public domain includes works published up to and including 1926.

 ## Headings